 Correctly presorting and addressing of your mail pieces can save you at least $42 per thousand and often considerably more.
 Give us a call to go over what your best mailing solution might be.

-Additional infomation that will help with your direct mail design:
+Additional information that will help with your direct mail design:

 Good luck with your mail campaign!
-When you have completed your mail piece email us a copy of the print ready file.
-We will look it over and give you free direct mail piece design review.
+When you have completed your mail piece email us a copy of the print-ready file.
+We will look it over and give you a free direct mail piece design review.